3rdentity/spiceJ/README.md

 You can use spiceJ either by including it into your project and using its classes, or in standalone mode.

 ### As a library

+To use spiceJ as a library, take a look at the `Streams` class, it contains helper methods for using spiceJ's main features.
+It is also a good entry point for exploring the javadoc present in code.
+All public API members are documented in-code.

 ### Stand-Alone